-- it is difficult for each rower to row properly and apply power effectively;
+- rowers will not be able to row properly and apply power effectively;

 - the boat will slow down a little each time it rocks or rolls.

-- Finally, in the catch position, drop the blades in the water and hold them loosely to allow them to float.
+- In the catch position, drop the blades in the water and hold them loosely to allow them to float.
 The boat should be balanced.
 Rowers should lift up slightly to bury the blades without disrupting the balance in the boat.

 Down on one side